Extract images docx with GroupDocs.Editor Java to edit docs

 save()on theEditableDocument - Do I need a license for development?
 A free trial or temporary license works for testing; a full license is required for production

-What is “extract images from word”?
+What is “extract images docx”?

 Why use GroupDocs.Editor for Java?